osmandemirbag/osmandemirbag.github.io/_pages/cv.md

 Education
 ======
 * Ph.D in Sociology, FU Berlin, 2028 (expected)
-* M.S. in Sociology, FU Berlin, 2023
+* M.A. in Sociology, FU Berlin, 2023
-* B.S. in Sociology, Boğaziçi University, 2021
+* B.A. in Sociology, Boğaziçi University, 2021